cogniti0n/gbs_tensor/README.md

 ## Project Overview

-This is a crude implementation based on the two following papers.
+This is a small part of a project conducted for 'Computation, Learning, and Physics, 2025 Spring'.
+The code is a crude implementation based on the two following papers.

 - Cilluffo, D., Lorenzoni, N., & Plenio, M. B. (2023).
 Simulating Gaussian Boson Sampling with Tensor Networks in the Heisenberg picture.
 In arXiv [quant-ph]. arXiv. http://arxiv.org/abs/2305.11215
 - Wu, Y.-H., Wang, L., & Tu, H.-H. (2020).
 Tensor network representations of parton wave functions.
 Physical Review Letters, 124(24), 246401.